jeremmfr/terraform-provider-junos/docs/data-sources/interface.md

 ---
-layout: "junos"
 page_title: "Junos: junos_interface"
-sidebar_current: "docs-junos-data-source-interface"
-description: |-
-  Get information on an Interface (as with an junos_interface resource import)
 ---

 # junos_interface

 Get information on an Interface
+(as with an junos_interface resource import).

 !> **NOTE:** Since v1.11.0, this data soure is **deprecated**.
 For more consistency, functionalities of this data source have been splitted in two new data source